Toparvion/jmint/README.md

 jMint is built upon three other tools: Java Byte Code Instrumentation API, Javassist byte code manipulating library and ANTLR4 language recognition tool.
 The latter (created by professor of genius Terence Parr (@parrt)) is used by jMint during startup to parse droplets and extract all the required information from them.
 Then with the help of Instrumentation API jMint registers itself as an interceptor for all the class loadings happening in JVM.
 When loading of some target class is detected jMint transforms its byte code by means of Javassist library (created by incredibly talented Shigeru Chiba (@chibash)) and returns it back to JVM.

 # License
-jMint is distributed under MIT License.
-You can find its text in the repository (see [LICENSE.txt](https://github.com/Toparvion/jmint/blob/master/LICENSE.txt) file).
+jMint is distributed under MIT License (see [LICENSE.txt](https://github.com/Toparvion/jmint/blob/master/LICENSE.txt)).

 # Support & feedback
 jMint is being developed by single person (@Toparvion) in free time as a helpful tool for day-to-day tasks.
 It is not finished yet so that new features (alongside with bug fixes) are expected in the foreseeable future.
 The priorities in choosing features to implement (and bugs to fix) depend heavily on the feedback going from the tool's users.
 You're welcome to post [issues](https://github.com/Toparvion/jmint/issues) or contact the author directly: `toparvion[at]gmx[dot]com`.
 Testing assistance is extremely appreciated:wink: